pitriche/rtv1/README.txt

 -Light lines:
 l 'mm mm mm' i 'in'
-where the position come first, and i is the light source intensity.
+where the position come first, and i is the light source intensity, in lumen

 Empty lines are skipped, and every line beginning by '#' will be ignored.